We are Strath Union, your Students’ Union - the beating heart of activity for students on Strathclyde campus since 1964.

-So first things first, you need to work out how much you’ve got and how much you’ve going need throughout the year.
-Make a list of the costs you know you’re going to have, usually this will include things like rent, household bills, and travel to and from Uni (if this is by car remember to add your insurance, tax and rough MOT costs too).
+First things first, you need to work out how much you’ve got and how much you’re going need throughout the year.
+Make a list of the costs you know you’re going to have.
+Usually this will include things like rent, household bills, and travel to and from uni (if this is by car then remember to add your insurance, tax and rough MOT costs too!).
 Once you know these costs you can start to work out how much you have left to spend on food, clothes, hobbies and a social life.

-If the amounts aren’t adding up too well and you do not have a part-time job already you might want to consider visiting the Employment Service which is part of the Careers Service on level 5 of Livingstone Tower.
-They advertise student friendly jobs which will help you earn some extra cash.
-You can also look for jobs in local newspapers, or check windows for 'staff wanted' signs.
+If the amounts aren’t adding up too well and you do not have a part-time job already you might want to consider visiting the Careers Service on Level 6 of Livingstone Tower.
+They can help you with your CV and with interview skills, as well as lots of resources on job hunting.

-Having a job is very common amongst students these days.
-However, it is worth remembering that you are here to get a degree.
-If you find you are having to work too many hours to make enough money, or your employer is giving you too many hours (or hours that don't fit in with your studies), you might want think about looking for another job or support from elsewhere.
+Having a job is very common amongst students, however it is worth remembering that you are here to get a degree.
+If you find you are having to work too many hours to make enough money, or your employer is giving you too many hours (or hours that don't fit in with your studies), you might want to consider looking for another job or support from elsewhere.

-Student finance is minimal, and for many students struggling financially or getting into some debt are accepted facts of student life.
+We know that the funding available for students is stretched thin and for many people, struggling financially or getting into some debt are accepted difficult facts of student life.
 However, it is still a good idea to minimise, as far as possible, the amount of debt you take on while studying.
-Getting into debt is stressful, and can be an added pressure that you don't need.
+Getting into debt is stressful and can be an added pressure that you don't need.

 If you want some information about the types of credit available, the pitfalls of each, or which may work best for you, or if you need some advice on dealing with existing debts, then read on...

-Tricky question, banks often change their deals on student bank accounts so it’s best to shop around first.
-There are plenty of comparison website that will help you make an informed choice about which bank account is best for you.
-Three websites to try are Money Supermarket, Money Saving Expert, Save the Student.
+Banks often change their deals on student bank accounts, so it’s best to shop around when deciding who you want to open an account with.
+There are plenty of comparison websites that will help you make an informed choice about which bank account is best for you.
+Four websites to try are Money Supermarket, Money Saving Expert, Save the Student and Compare the Market.

 Student bank accounts can vary but most offer an overdraft facility that will be interest-free for the duration of your course.
 You can often increase your overdraft limit each year.
 Sometimes this is done automatically, whether you ask the bank to do so or not.

-While shopping around for a student bank account can get you some great freebies, one of the most helpful things to consider will be for how long after you graduate the overdraft will remain interest-free, and what the interest rate will be when the interest-free period ends.
-This can vary, and having only a year to pay off what may easily by then be £5,000 of overdraft, or else be hit with a huge monthly interest payment, will not be a welcome introduction to graduate life.
+While shopping around for a student bank account can get you some great freebies, one of the most helpful things to consider will be for how long after you graduate the overdraft will remain interest-free and what the interest rate will be when the interest-free period ends.
+This can vary, and having only a year to pay off what may easily by then be £3,000 of overdraft, or else be hit with a huge monthly interest payment, will not be a welcome introduction to graduate life!

 Whilst your overdraft might be interest free whilst you study, going over the agreed limit might incur charges.
 When you signed up for your student bank account, your bank should have given you information on how much these charges are.
-If you no longer have this information, you can usually find them on the back of your statements or on the banks website.
+If you no longer have this information, you can usually find it on the back of your statements or on the bank's website.

 BEWARE: Know your limits

-As an example if you borrowed £500 on a credit card with an APR of 18.9% and only paid the minimum balance of £5, the debt would take 12 years and 8 months and cost £538 in interest………Wow!!
-Or you could pay £30 a month in payments and it would take 3 years and 8 months to pay off and you’d only pay £77 in interest…much better!
+As an example: if you borrowed £500 on a credit card with an APR of 18.9% and only paid the minimum balance of £5, the debt would take 12 years and 8 months and cost £538 in interest.
+OR you could pay £30 a month in payments and it would take 3 years and 8 months to pay off and you’d only pay £77 in interest… much better!

-To get your head round interest rates, take a look at The Money Advice Service website which is full of really useful information.
+To get your head round interest rates, take a look at the Money Helper website which is full of really useful information.

 The company you’ve taken the card out with will normally insist that your first purchase goes straight on the card, so you must remember to keep enough money left at the end of the month to pay the card off.
-As long as you pay off the card whenever the bill comes in you’re fine.
+Always aim to pay off the balance of the card at the end of the month.